Our Day

 Flow of Our Day

-10:30am Gather children for the Acknowledgement of Country and raising of the flags
+• Children are gathered for our Acknowledgement of Country and raising of the flags

-10:45am Children transition indoors for story time/ morning minutes/ yarning circle/
+• Children transition indoors for literacy group experience/ morning minutes/ reflective circle

 Lake Kindy